 In April 2015, the Rockefeller Family Fund (RFF) and the Appalachian Funders Network (AFN) created the Just Transition Fund in conjunction with six additional national and regional foundation partners: blue moon fund, Chorus Foundation, Hewlett Foundation, The JPB Foundation, The Mary Reynolds Babcock Foundation, and the Mertz Gilmore Foundation.

-Initial grants helped leverage more than $14 million of federal funds to support and scale community-driven transition projects.
+To date, JTF grants have helped inject nearly $19 million in federal funds to support and scale community-driven transition projects.
 Based on input from partners and stakeholders, the Fund expanded its mission and scope to more broadly address the coal community transition movement.